One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 105

-When k = 2
+The situation with k = 2

-was infinite, making the state transition independent of k
+is positive infinity, making the state transition independent of k

-, or k = 1
+; or k = 1

-In this problem, where k = 2
+In this problem where k = 2

-, and in the upcoming discussion where k
+and in the upcoming discussion where k

 is any positive integer, the handling of k

-The original state transition equation, with no simplifications possible
+Original state transition equations, no simplification possible

 dp[i][k][0] = max(dp[i-1][k][0], dp[i-1][k][1] + prices[i])